 -If scissor remain halfway open or more the tension should be ok.

-Your RHODE.PRO scissors will come with a tension key in the case that will allow you to tighten or loosen the scissors tension.
+Your RD scissors will come with a tension key in the case that will allow you to tighten or loosen the scissors tension.
 Align the key gaps to accommodate your specific model and adjust accordingly.
 Not all scissors require a tension key as they may have a built in finger tensioner.

 CLEAN & OIL